Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Introduction

-Our proposed prime attention maintains the asymptotic computational complexity of standard attention while providing transformers with the representational flexibility needed to capture rich, heterogeneous pair-wise dynamics that standard attention struggles with in MTS.
-Our empirical results in \cref{sec:experiments} show that prime attention consistently outperforms standard attention on state-of-the-art MTS transformers across benchmarks, achieving up to 6.5\% improvement in forecasting accuracy.
+Our proposed prime attention introduces marginal additional parameters (around 1.5\% on top of standard attention) while providing transformers with the representational flexibility needed to capture rich, heterogeneous pair-wise dynamics that standard attention struggles with in MTS.
+Our empirical results in \Cref{sec:experiments} show that prime attention consistently outperforms standard attention on state-of-the-art MTS transformers across benchmarks, achieving up to 6.5\% improvement in forecasting accuracy.
+In particular, our experiments reveal that prime attention indeed shows largest improvements on heterogeneous datasets.
 We also show that prime attention, in certain instances, can use up to 40\% less sequence length while achieving comparable (or slightly better) performance than standard attention, empirically demonstrating prime attention's superior relational modeling capabilities.
-We also comapre prime attention against a selection of recent works in MTS that perform sophisticated relational learning beyond standard attention and find that prime attention consistently outperforms them as well.
+In addition, we comapre prime attention against a selection of recent works in MTS that perform sophisticated relational learning beyond standard attention and find that prime attention consistently outperforms them as well.